Data Science Consultant

 We recognise that generative AI is a tool in the toolkit and we will use it for some of our projects with the client’s permission.
 At present, organisational policies on generative AI vary and there may be restrictions because of either the opaque (non-explainable) way that it generates predictions, as well as objections to the idea of sending data to a third party provider.
 However, times are changing.
 But it should be noted that simple problems that require only a regression model can be solved more cheaply and reliably with that regression model.
 Generative AI is exciting but it isn’t the answer to everything!

-1. read the reports back-to-back for a month?
+1. read the reports back-to-back for a month (or hire a smart graduate to do this)?

 2. hire a data science consultant who can give you a visualisation of key statistics from the reports, and even develop a drag-and-drop tool which lets you drop a PDF or group of PDFs and immediately spits out the vital statistics (inspection result, causes of failure, location, company name, etc)?